kwinten12/cloud4AI_docker/README.md

 Now you can give values as input to predict if a person will have diabetes.
 Some values are given to test if it works correctly (6,148,72,35,50), this should give an output of 1 (a.k.a. true)

+docker-compose:
+  With this we build both docker files, assign them to a container, specify the needed volumes and for the website container we specify the port to run on.

 model:

   In this folder the files to create and train the model are stored.